Circuitscape/Omniscape.jl/paper/paper.md

 # Summary

 Omniscape.jl is a software package for computing landscape connectivity.
 It is written in the Julia programming language [@bezanson2017] to be fast, scalable, and easy-to-use.
-Circuitscape.jl [@anantharaman2020], the package on which Omniscape.jl builds and expands, abstracts landscapes as two-dimensional networks of electrical sources, grounds, and resistors and solves, and the current flow that results represents landscape connectivity.
-Omniscape.jl is novel in that it produces maps of "omni-directional" connectivity, which is explained in more detail below.
+Circuitscape.jl [@anantharaman2020], the package on which Omniscape.jl builds and expands, abstracts landscapes as two-dimensional electrical networks and solves for current flow.
+The current flow that results represents landscape connectivity.
+Omniscape.jl is novel in that it produces maps of "omni-directional" connectivity, which provide a spatial representation of connectivity between every possible pair of start and endpoints in the landscape.
 These maps can be used by researchers and landscape managers to understand and predict how ecological processes (e.g. animal movement, disease, gene flow, or fire) are connected in geographic space.
 More information on the broader Circuitscape project, which is home to Circuitscape.jl and Omniscape.jl, can be found at [circuitscape.org](https://circuitscape.org).

 # Motivation

 Modeling where and how ecological processes are connected provides valuable information for widlife and landscape management.
 A common output from connectivity modeling efforts is a connectivity map, which provides a spatial representation of connectivity by showing likely paths of flow for ecological processes of interest.
 Circuit theory offers a useful framework for modeling these processes [@mcrae2006; @mcrae2008; @dickson2019].
 In the circuit-theoretic approach, the landscape is abstracted as a network of current sources, grounds, and resistors.
-The resulting current flow through the network is then related to movement or flow intensity of the ecological process of interest.
+The resulting current flow provides a spatial representation through the network is then related to movement or flow intensity of the ecological process of interest.
 These models were first implemented in Circuitscape software for Python [@shah2008], which has since been implemented in Julia as Circuitscape.jl [@anantharaman2020].

 Circuitscape.jl is most often run in "pairwise" mode, where current flow is calculated between pairs of user-defined "cores" (usually habitat patches or their centroids).
 Results from this method can be highly sensitive to the location of cores, which can be problematic in cases where core location is arbitrary, or when there is uncertainty about where cores should be placed.
 The Omniscape algorithm [@mcrae2016] offers an alternative, coreless approach to pairwise Circuitscape,jl and computes omni-directional landscape connectivity by implementing Circuitscape.jl iteratively in a moving window.
 Code for Python was developed to implement the Omniscape algorithm in @mcrae2016, but a robust, user-friendly software package was not available.
 To fill this need, we developed Omniscape.jl, an easy-to-use software package written in the Julia programming langauge, which was chosen for its superior speed, use of multiple dispatch, and efficient parallel processing.